Florent-R75/P7_Kasa/README.md

 After download the project locally :

-Open a terminal, go to the source of the folder, and run " yarn install" or " npm install" to install the dependencies.
+Open a terminal, go to the source of the folder, and run `yarn install` or `npm install` to install the dependencies.

 ## Configuration